top of page

 4

-A bi annual publication to show creative outcomes of the project
+An annual publication to show creative outcomes of the project and to explore creative approaches

 5